pivotal/docs-tas-adapter/install.md

         replicas: API-REPLICA-COUNT
       korifi_controllers:
         ... #! scaling keys are the same as above
-      eirini_controller:
+      korifi_job_task_runner:
         ... #! scaling keys are the same as above
       korifi_kpack_image_builder:
         ... #! scaling keys are the same as above
       korifi_statefulset_runner:
         ... #! scaling keys are the same as above
-      tas_adapter_telemetry:
-        ... #! scaling keys are the same as above
       kube_rbac_proxy:
         ... #! scaling keys are the same as above, minus the "replicas" key
+      cartographer_builder_runner:
+        ... #! scaling keys are the same as above
+      telemetry_informer:
+        ... #! scaling keys are the same as above
     telemetry:
       heartbeat_interval: TELEMETRY-HEARTBEAT-INTERVAL
-    app_registry:
-      ca_cert:
-        data: |
-          PEM-ENCODED-CERTIFICATE-CONTENTS
+    user_certificate_expiration_warning_duration: "USER-CERT-EXPIRY-WARNING-DURATION"
     ```

    Where:

    - `API-AUTH-PROXY-TLS-CRT` is the CA certificate from the authentication proxy running along side your Kubernetes cluster.
    - `API-AUTH-PROXY-FQDN` is the FQDN for the authentication proxy running along side your Kubernetes cluster.
+   - `PEM-ENCODED-CERTIFICATE-CONTENTS` is a PEM encoded multiline string containing the Certificate Authority certificate
+       - The value must be inserted into your values file as a yaml multiline string with a block scalar literal.
    - `KPACK-CLUSTER-BUILDER-NAME` is the name of the kpack cluster builder to use for staging.
 Tanzu Build Service provides two cluster builders named `base` and `default`.
 To create your own builder, see [Managing Builders](https://docs.vmware.com/en/Tanzu-Build-Service/1.3/vmware-tanzu-build-service-v13/GUID-managing-builders.html) in the Tanzu Build Service documentation, and update this setting with the corresponding builder name.
    - `USER-CERT-EXPIRY-WARNING-DURATION` is the recommended duration beyond which user are warned to use short-lived certificates for authentication.
 Default is 168 hours.
    - `API-CPU-LIMIT` is the desired CPU resource limit for the pods in the specified deployment.
 Default is 1 cpu.
    - `API-MEMORY-LIMIT` is the desired memory resource limit for the pods in the specified deployment.
 Default is 1000Mi.
    - `API-CPU-REQUEST` is the desired CPU resource request for the pods in the specified deployment.
 Default is 50m.
    - `API-MEMORY-REQUEST` is the desired memory resource request for the pods in the specified deployment.
 Default is 100Mi.
    - `API-REPLICA-COUNT` is the desired number of replicas for the specified deployment.
 Default is 1.
    - `TELEMETRY-HEARTBEAT-INTERVAL` is how often telemetry data is sent to VMware.
 Default is every 24 hours.
-   - `PEM-ENCODED-CERTIFICATE-CONTENTS` is a PEM encoded multiline string containing the Certificate Authority certificate
-       - The value must be inserted into your values file as a yaml multiline string with a block scalar literal.

    The `requests` and `limits` fields map directly to the resource requests and limits fields on the Kubernetes containers for these system components.
    For more information, see [Resource requests and limits of Pod and container](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#resource-requests-and-limits-of-pod-and-container) in the Kubernetes documentation.